launchdarkly/api-client-go/README.md

 ## Representations

 All resources expect and return JSON response bodies.
-Error responses will also send a JSON body.
-Read [Errors](#section/Errors) for a more detailed description of the error format used by the API.
+Error responses also send a JSON body.
+To learn more about the error format of the API, read [Errors](/#section/Overview/Errors).

 In practice this means that you always get a response with a `Content-Type` header set to `application/json`.

-In addition, request bodies for `PUT`, `POST`, `REPORT` and `PATCH` requests must be encoded as JSON with a `Content-Type` header set to `application/json`.
+In addition, request bodies for `PATCH`, `POST`, and `PUT` requests must be encoded as JSON with a `Content-Type` header set to `application/json`.

 ### Summary and detailed representations

 When you fetch a list of resources, the response includes only the most important attributes of each resource.
 This is a _summary representation_ of the resource.
-When you fetch an individual resource (for example, a single feature flag), you receive a _detailed representation_ containing all of the attributes of the resource.
+When you fetch an individual resource, such as a single feature flag, you receive a _detailed representation_ of the resource.

 The best way to find a detailed representation is to follow links.
 Every summary representation includes a link to its detailed representation.

+### Expanding responses

+Sometimes the detailed representation of a resource does not include all of the attributes of the resource by default.
+If this is the case, the request method will clearly document this and describe which attributes you can include in an expanded response.

+To include the additional attributes, append the `expand` request parameter to your request and add a comma-separated list of the attributes to include.
+For example, when you append `?expand=members,roles` to the [Get team](/tag/Teams#operation/getTeam) endpoint, the expanded response includes both of these attributes.

 ### Links and addressability

 The best way to navigate the API is by following links.
 These are attributes in representations that link to other resources.
 The API always uses the same format for links:

-- Links to other resources within the API are encapsulated in a `_links` object.
+- Links to other resources within the API are encapsulated in a `_links` object
-- If the resource has a corresponding link to HTML content on the site, it is stored in a special `_site` link.
+- If the resource has a corresponding link to HTML content on the site, it is stored in a special `_site` link

-Each link has two attributes: an href (the URL) and a type (the content type).
+Each link has two attributes:

+- An `href`, which contains the URL
+- A `type`, which describes the content type

 For example, a feature resource might return the following:

 ```json
 {